sergiorosendo/sale_price_prediction/README.md

 ### Testing different models
 The project is organized as to allow for easy and quick testing of different models.
 This is possible due to the code modularization and the usage of advanced tools like sklearn's pipelines, which speed up the prediction's workflow.

-Among the classifiers tested during development, Linear Regression was the one that had the best performance and, thus, was the one kept in the final version.

-If the user has some coding experience, it is able explore the outcome to different models, editing the classifier and/or features used.

 #### Classifier selection
 To test Random Forest for instance, one needs only to edit the corresponding lines in cell number 5:

 	from sklearn.ensemble import RandomForestClassifier
 	clf = RandomForestClassifier()

-One will notice that the Random Forest does not generate so great results, but it could be improved by hard-tweaking its parameters.
+One will notice that the Random Forest does not generate great results, but it could be improved by hard-tweaking its parameters with a grid search.

 #### Feature selection
 To test the impact of feature selection, edit Cell 3, taking features in an out of the corresponding list.

-For instance, including or excluding latitude, longitude and zip codes, there's a noticeable impact in the prediction's performance.
+For instance, including/excluding latitude, longitude and zip codes, noticeably impacts the model's performance.